 Once it is determined that liver disease is present, immediate treatment is recommended.

 Treatments for cirrhosis are aimed at stopping or delaying the disease progression, minimizing liver cell damage and reducing complications.
 When cirrhosis is caused by alcohol, the patient must stop drinking to halt the progression of the disease.
 For most other causes of cirrhosis, cessation of alcohol is also generally recommended.
 Cirrhosis caused by viral hepatitis may be treated with antiviral drugs to reduce liver cell injury.
 Medications can also be given to control the symptoms of cirrhosis.
 For example, drugs called “diuretics” are used to remove excess fluid and to prevent edema and ascites from recurring.
 However, a low salt diet is also essential to treat those with ascites.
 Drug therapy can improve altered mental function associated with cirrhosis.
-Laxatives, such as lactulose, may be given to help absorb toxins and speed their removal from the intestines.
+Laxatives may be given to help absorb toxins and speed their removal from the intestines.
 A serious consequence of cirrhosis may be bleeding as a result of portal hypertension.
 Medications, such as beta blockers, may be prescribed to reduce portal hypertension.
 Even when complications develop, they can usually be treated.
 If the patient bleeds from the varices of the stomach or esophagus, the doctor can place rubber bands around these veins through a flexible tube (endoscope) that is inserted through the mouth and esophagus.
 Occasionally these veins are injected with a sclerosing (hardening) agent to stop bleeding.
 In critical cases, a portacaval shunt (which relieves the pressure in the portal vein and varices) or a liver transplant may be necessary.